diegomazala/tucano/doc/textureTutorial.md

 * creating and updating Texture data
 * changing and querying Texture parameters
-* binding and unbind
+* binding and unbinding

 ## Creating a Texture

-Tucano does not read image files (jpg, png, tiff, etc..), you need an external library for this.
+Tucano does not read image files (jpg, png, tiff, etc...), you need an external library for this.
 The Texture receives an array with the image data.
 For example, with Qt:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 QImage image (filename);